apnadkarni/blt/man/picture.rst

       specification.
 The default background color is "white".

     **-data** *varName*
-      Sets the TCL variable with the binary NETPBM data. *VarName* is the name of a global TCL variable.
+      Specifies the name of TCL variable to be set with the binary PBM data. *VarName* is the name of a global TCL variable.
 It will contain a byte array object.

     **-file** *fileName*
       Write the PBM output to the file *fileName*.